-Till about two years ago, only about 100 technology were funded a year, despite the fact that the information technology (IT) services sector had a workforce of three million.
+Till about two years ago, only about 100 technology start-ups were funded a year, despite the fact that the information technology (IT) services sector had a workforce of three million.
 But after Nasscom launched the 10,000 Start-ups programme, that number had doubled to 200 start-ups through last year, Rajan Anandan, Google's India chief, told Business Standard in a recent interview.

 The buzz around start-ups in India is unmistakable.
 Various corporate houses, white-collar executives and governments are contributing towards building an exciting entrepreneurship environment in the country, and Nasscom's year-old initiative is a significant stakeholder in this.
 The programme, in which both Google and Microsoft are partners, has completed a year and has entered its third phase.
 This comes on the heels of the IT industry body receiving flak for being too "IT" driven, and not taking up the cause of products and start-ups enough.